dredremontes/fn_MD_FDA/README.md

 # fn-MD-FDA-demo
 Fibronectin (fn) steered molecular dynamics (MD) and force distribution analysis (FDA) tutorial
 ==========
 This is an instruction manual for running steered molecular dynamics simulations of a single fibronectin subunit.
 All input files required to run the simulations are in `./fn-MD-FDA-demo/input/`.
+Completed simulation trajectories for postprocessing can be found in: `./fn-MD-FDA-demo/output/`.
+This tutorial walks you through how to get these outputs from scratch.
+However, you may choose to download the trajectory files and view the results in VMD.

 Downloading Gromacs
 ===========